OpenBazaar/docs/docs/protocol/bitcoin.md

 How are Bitcoin fees calculated?

 Bitcoin transaction fees are estimated using the 21 Bitcoin fees API.
 More details [here](https://bitcoinfees.21.co/api).
+You can change the fee calculation in the user interface by using Settings > Advanced and switching from Priority to Economic.